-Transformational leadership is a popular leadership style, particularly in organisations where culture is considered key to employee satisfaction, productivity and success.
+Transformational leadership is a popular leadership style, particularly in organisations where culture is considered key to employee satisfaction, retention, productivity and success.

 It’s similar to servant leadership, another ethical leadership style, but with key differences.
 We’ll look at transformational leadership, its origins, main features and more.